Self phase-matched broadband amplification with a left-handed Josephson transmission line: Equation of Motion for Left-Handed J-TWPA

-Here we have included the nonlinearity `perturbatively' by retaining only the leading order nonlinear term of the Josephson cosine potential; this is a reasonable approximation to describe the regime of linear amplification when the current flowing through the junction remains small as compared to the critical current of the junction ($I_{0}$).
-The first three terms in Eq.~(\ref{Eq:motion}) describe the linear propagation, while the fourth term describes the nonlinear frequency mixing.
-It is worth noting that the nonlinearity appears directly in the flux amplitude (i.e. potential energy) here, unlike the right-handed J-TWPA where the nonlinearity appears in the kinetic energy term as $(\partial^{2}\phi/\partial x^{2}) (\partial \phi/\partial x)^{2}$ \cite{Yaakobi2013,OBrien2014}.
+In order to derive the wave equation for a left-handed JTL, we expand the Josephson cosine potential and retain only the leading order nonlinear term.
+Such a `perturbative' approach is reasonable to describe the regime of linear amplification, when the current flowing through the junction remains small as compared to the critical current of the junction ($I_{0}$).
+This leads to the following equation of motion for the for the propagating field amplitude, described in terms of the position-dependent flux variable $\phi (x,t)$ (Supplementary Section I.A),